Secret Messages: Original concept

 Secret Messages, as its title suggests, is littered with hidden messages in the form of backmasking, some obvious and others less so.
 This was Jeff Lynne's second tongue-in-cheek response to allegations of hidden Satanic messages in earlier Electric Light Orchestra LPs by Christian fundamentalists, which led to American congressional hearings in the early 1980s (a similar response had been made by Lynne on the Face the Music album, during the intro to the "Fire on High" track).

 Louis Clark returned to conduct the strings once more and the violinist Mik Kaminski appeared on an ELO recording for the first time since Out of the Blue in 1977, playing a violin solo on the track "Rock 'n' Roll Is King".
-On completion of this album, Lynne dismissed bass guitarist Groucutt after he sued for alleged lost royalties and later received a settlement out of court.
+On completion of this album, Lynne dismissed bass guitarist Groucutt after Groucutt sued for alleged lost royalties and later received a settlement out of court.

 Artwork

-The cover was designed by David Costa created by the photographer Hag and hand tinted by Kim Harris.
+The cover was designed by David Costa created by the photographer Hag and hand-tinted by Kim Harris.
 It was the original from which Hag created "The Future's a Bit Fishy.
 We've Got a Hand in It."
 The cover's foreground contains figures from various classical paintings.
-In the building on the right of the cover, the band is featured in the second story windows.
+In the building on the right of the cover, the band is featured in the first-floor windows.

 In Britain, the back cover of Secret Messages has the mock notice "Warning: Contains Secret Backward Messages".
-Word of the album's impending release in the United States caused enough of a furore to cause CBS Records to delete the cover blurb there.
+Word of the album's impending release in the United States caused enough of a furor to cause CBS Records to delete the cover blurb there.

 The back cover of the record jacket (made to look like the back of a picture frame) also contains "Secret Messages" in the form of three aged and weathered stickers.
 One is the track listing and the other two contain mock names of the retailer and manufacturer of the frame.
-These names are anagrams of the 4 band members: T.D.
+These names are anagrams of the four band members: T.D.
 Ryan (R. Tandy), F.Y.J.
 Fennel (Jeff Lynne), G.U.
 Ruttock (K. Groucutt) and E.V.
 Nabbe (Bev Bevan).
 The inner record sleeve also contains a "Secret Message".
-The front and back has a string of dots and dashes that is actually Morse Code and repeats "E L O": E (one dot), L (dot dash dot dot) and O (dash dash dash).
+The front and back has a string of dots and dashes that is actually Morse code and repeats "E L O": E (one dot), L (dot dash dot dot) and O (dash dash dash).